seanavery/jetson-nano-box/README.md

 gst-launch-1.0 nvarguscamerasrc sensor_id=0 ! nvoverlaysink
 ```

 Gstreamer is a great tool for handling video feeds.
-Highly recommend the [intro tutorials](https://gstreamer.freedesktop.org/documentation/tutorials/basic/index.html?gi-language=c) which uses the C API.
+Highly recommend the [intro tutorials](https://gstreamer.freedesktop.org/documentation/tutorials/basic/index.html?gi-language=c) which use the C API.
 Your Jetpack Gstreamer comes with hardware acceleration out of the box.

 [nvarguscamerasrc](Hiaxu2bM2gk_VWiYivfDAs6PoSAV9LNuVKM_T1cAbmyGW6mYM8E_0c) is an nvidia tool for automating camera bring up and configurations.
 It uses the [libargus](https://docs.nvidia.com/jetson/l4t-multimedia/group__LibargusAPI.html) api under the hood.